jimasp/behave-vsc/CONTRIBUTING.md

 ### Logging

 - In the case of errors, should not call the logger.
 You should `throw` for errors (see [Exception handling](#exception-handling)), and `showWarn` for warnings.
 This will automatically log the error/warning and open a notification window to alert the user.
-- Log info to the Behave VSC project context output window and any active debug window: `config.logger.logInfo("msg", projUri)`.
+- Log info to the Behave VSC project context output window and any active debug window: `services.logger.logInfo("msg", projUri)`.
 Preferred over `logInfoAllProjects()` wherever possible.
-- Log info to all Behave VSC output windows (regardless of project): `config.logger.logInfoAllProjects`. *This should be used sparingly, i.e. only where a workspace context does not make sense.*
+- Log info to all Behave VSC output windows (regardless of project): `services.logger.logInfoAllProjects`. *This should be used sparingly, i.e. only where a workspace context does not make sense.*
-- Log info to the vscode test run output at the same time: specify the run parameter: `config.logger.logInfo("msg", projUri, run)`.
+- Log info to the vscode test run output at the same time: specify the run parameter: `services.logger.logInfo("msg", projUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg\r\n")`.
 - Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.